anthonypdawson/divine-devops-universe/_posts/2025-04-06-apostles_team_log.md

 title: "The 12 DevEvangelists — Apostles Team Log"
 date: 2025-04-06
 tags: [apostles, evangelists, james, jesus, judas, logs, markdown, matthew, peter]
+summary: "A log of the original 12 DevEvangelists, their roles, and contributions to the Kingdom Startup v1.0 project."
 ---

 # The 12 DevEvangelists